rsta2/minisynth/README.md

 	|Key Note|
 	+--------+

-Please note that some keys may be different on some keyboards.
-The physical position of the piano keys is the same on all keyboards.
-Using this schema you should be able to found them.
+The inscription of the keyboard may vary, but the physical position of the piano keys is the same on all keyboards.
+Using this scheme you should be able to find them.

 MiniSynth Pi can be powered off at any time when the green activity LED is not on.